-One of our original reindeer, Donner came to us with his brother, Blitzen from a farm in New York.
-Donner was a "full of life reindeer, always in your back pocket people friendly.
-He was taught to count to 5 and would just for a treat.
+One of our original reindeer, Donner came to us with his brother, Blitzen, from Dr. Cary's farm in New York.
+Donner was a, full of life reindeer, always in your back pocket people friendly.
+He was taught to count to 5 and would do so for a treat.
 Kids giggled non stop by saying, "Donner, count to 5" and Donner begin pawing at the ground sometimes stopping at 3.
 Donner also had an extremely odd "prey drive" for a prey animal and would chase the Kawasaki mule just by saying, "ready, set, GO!" (although he'd often cheat by crossing a field diagonally to win.
-Donner never left your side and would often supervise any activity in his pastures especially getting in the way for work or barn cleaning.
+Donner never left your side and would often supervise all activities in his pastures, always getting in the way for work or barn cleaning.
 We miss Donner dearly but we were very fortunate to have him in our lives .
 Donner was a favorite of my son, his handler, Chris Sliker.

-Prancer was our first ever baby born at Apthorp Farms from mom Annabelle, her passing left us devastated.
+Prancer was our first baby reindeer calf born at Apthorp Farms from mom Annabelle, her passing left us devastated.
 Prancer was silly, rambunctious, loved splashing in mud puddles and often times got Blitzen into trouble!
-Although our time with her was short, she taught us a lot about living life to the fullest everyday you get.
+Although our time with her was to short, she taught us all lot about living life to the fullest everyday you get.
 Prancer passed at Ohio State University due to anemia. it when we learned first hand the ravages of the barberpole (H, Contortis) parasite and began my 8 year research into eradicating this from our pastures, and herd.
 Prancer was my granddaughters little reindeer and Brooke cared for her very well, even in her illness and last days.
 She will be forever missed.

-Cupid and her baby boy recently joined our family this June 1, 2017.
-She came from the same herd as Annabelle in Wisconsin from two wonderful people we cannot thank enough, Diana and Steve.
-Cupid was born to Diana's herd and has been a lifelong member of her herd, we are truly thankful for this opportunity to give her a home with our herd, as the decision to disseminate her herd was very hard on Diane.
+Cupid and her baby boy joined our family June 1, 2017.
+She came from the same herd as Annabelle in Wisconsin from two wonderful people we cannot thank enough, Diana Richart and Steve Pulera.
+Cupid was born to Diana's herd and has been a lifelong member at their farm.
+We are truly thankful for this opportunity to give her a forever home with our herd, as the decision to disseminate her herd was very hard on Diane.
 Cupid is bossy, outgoing yet very sweet.
 Cupid will always entertain by approaching people for petting and a treat.
 She is truly a wonderful reindeer and great mom to her claves.
-She loves willow and waits, sometimes impatiently at the fence for her regular treat!
+She loves willow and waits, impatiently at the fence for her regular treat!
 We retired Cupid at age 12 from our breeding program, to let her enjoy her grandma years here at our farm.
 Her son Yukon and daughter Ginger remain on our farm.
 She lives with her family.

-What a guy, nosy, bossy and lovable, Sven was a wonderful gesture from some awesome reindeer people at Silly Safari's in Indianapolis Indiana.
+What a guy, nosy, bossy, stubborn, cute and lovable, Sven was a wonderful gesture from some awesome reindeer people at Silly Safari's in Indianapolis Indiana.
 Emma and John's selfless gesture of allowing us to add Sven to our herd after the loss of Donner and Blitzen is really what kept us in the reindeer game.
 Sven helped to ease some of the heartache by jumping right into Donner's shoes with the same gregarious attitude that Donner had.
 Sven is a steer and will no be part of our breeding program but serves us as a wonderful display reindeer that people love to meet.
-Sven is full of life, and very adventurous going anywhere I do including the house!
+Sven is full of life, and very adventurous going anywhere I do including the kitchen in the house!
 When you meet Sven you will be entertained by his endless antics!
 Sven is obsessed by wheels, be it on a stroller, cart, wheelchair or walker, he follows the wheels and tries to lick them. (we find it odd but he makes people laugh) Sven was a gift to our farm provided by my wonderful Aunt Jean and Uncle Michael.
 He has since been named Sven Again Konopka on his registry papers.